CanInBad/BDCC_wiki/New-floors.md

 A script can do things that events could but bundled with the floor itself.
 *(There will be demo later after we finish making rooms)*

+It is recommended to save at this stage.
+If you haven't save earlier it will prompt you to choose a location.
+Please be mindful of where you put it.

 <center><img src="images/floor/floorExtendScript.png" alt="Image showing steps to extend script" width="40%"/></center>
 <center><sup>Image showing steps to extend script</sup></center>